 DONATE YOUR QURBANI TODAY

 What is Eid al-Adha?

 Eid al-Adha is celebrated in honour of the Prophet Ibrahim who willingly gave his son, the most precious thing in his life, for sacrifice in the name of Allah (SWT).
-At the last moment, Allah (SWT) recognising the Prophet’s devotion, swapped Ibrahim’s son with a ram and to this day, Muslims who are able, sacrifice an animal in the name of Prophet Ibrahim.
-Part of this sacrifice is providing food to people most in need and each Qurbani share is split into three, one for the family, one for friends and one to be given to those living in poverty.
+At the last moment, Allah (SWT) - recognising the Prophet’s devotion - swapped Ibrahim’s son with a ram, and to this day, Muslims sacrifice an animal in the name of Prophet Ibrahim as part of the tradition of Qurbani.
+Part of this sacrifice is providing food to people most in need, and each Qurbani share is split into three parts: one for the family, one for friends and one to be given to those living in poverty.

 Eid al-Adha translates to the ‘Festival of Sacrifice’ or the ‘Festival of Offering’ and is considered the holiest of festivals in the Islamic Calendar, and is one of the two days the Prophet Muhammad (PBUH) declared to be official days of celebration.

 The Eid al-Adha date in the UK standard Gregorian calendar changes year to year but, in the Islamic calendar, Eid al-Adha falls on the 10th day of the 12th month called Dhul Hijjah.

 The festival lasts between three and four days and doesn’t begin until the sighting of the moon has been confirmed after the annual Holy Pilgrimage to Hajj.
 The act of Qurbani takes place only after the morning Eid prayers have finished.
 Any animals that are slaughtered prior to the morning Eid prayers are not officially considered Qurbani.